Factor models on locally tree-like graphs: Introduction

-for $\subt{x\to y}{}$ as defined in Rmk.~\ref{rmk:Tij}.
-For $G_n\lwc\mu$, the Bethe free energy prediction for the Ising model with $\be\ge0$, $B>0$ is $\phi(\be,B)=\Phi_\mu(\be,B,h^+)$.
-This prediction was verified in \cite[Thm.~2.4]{\dmi} for uniformly sparse graph sequences converging locally weakly to Galton-Watson trees subject to the second-moment condition $\E_\mu[D_\rt^2]<\infty$, which was relaxed in \cite{\dommersetal} to a $(1+\ep)$-moment condition.
+for $\subt{x\to y}{}$ as defined in Remark~\ref{rTij}.
+For $G_n\lwc \mu$, the Bethe free energy prediction for the Ising model with $\be\ge0$, $B>0$ is $\phi(\be,B)=\Phi_\mu(\be,B,h^+)$.
+This prediction was verified in \cite{MR2650042}, Theorem~2.4, for uniformly sparse graph sequences converging locally weakly to Galton--Watson trees subject to the second-moment condition $\E_\mu[D_\rt^2]<\infty$, which was relaxed in \cite{MR2733399} to a $(1+\ep)$-moment condition.
 We have the following generalization of this result to an arbitrary limiting law.